aardev14/Pesto/README.md

 </p>

 3. **Calculate Match Points**: Convert remaining characters to points.
 Add these points with the good character count and the banned word count. *Match Points = Remaining Characters + Good Character Count + Banned Word Count*
-4. **Calculate Complexity Points**: Give one point for each complexity parameter: 1 Uppercase, 1 Lowercase, 1 Symbol, 1 Number, [Minimum Length] Length.
+4. **Calculate Complexity Points**: Give one point for each complexity parameter: 1 Uppercase, 1 Lowercase, 1 Symbol, 1 Number, [minChars] Length.
 If parameter requirements are set to false, those complexity points are awarded automatically.
 5. **Calculate Pesto Score**:
       - **4 (Strong)** - Needs [matchPoints] match points and all 5 complexity points
       - **3 (Good)** - Needs [matchPoints - 1] match points and at least 4 complexity points